Trump, Barstool Sports' Dave Portnoy talk kneeling protests, Twitter and Dr. Fauci in candid interview

 'I like this interview,' the president said

-President Trump sat down for a candid interview with Barstool Sports CEO Dave Portnoy to discuss sports, Twitter and the coronavirus outbreak.
+President Trump sat down for a candid interview with Barstool Sports founder Dave Portnoy to discuss sports, Twitter and the coronavirus outbreak.

 Portnoy began the interview by praising Trump for being the only one to "sniff out" the prank during his appearance on Sacha Baron Cohen's "The Ali G Show."